Nico Hoerner Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.34 team ERA ranks 18th across all league pitching staffs.
+- The Angels' 4.33 team ERA ranks 18th among all MLB pitching staffs.

-- Angels pitchers combine to rank 17th in baseball in home runs surrendered (67 total, 1.1 per game).
+- Angels pitchers combine to give up 67 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Anderson makes the start for the Angels, his 11th of the season.
-He is 2-1 with a 5.47 ERA and 33 strikeouts in 52 2/3 innings pitched.
+- The Angels are sending Barria (2-2) out to make his third start of the season.

-- The left-hander last pitched on Wednesday against the Chicago White Sox, when he threw four innings, allowing six earned runs while giving up six hits.
+- The righty last pitched on Wednesday against the Chicago White Sox, when he went five innings, allowing one earned run while giving up four hits.

-- The 33-year-old has put up an ERA of 5.47, with 5.6 strikeouts per nine innings, in 10 games this season.
-Opponents have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.